 The family assumed that the stimulus check, or Economic Impact Payment (EIP), was only available to residents who recently filed taxes.
-Alejandra’s mother doesn’t work enough hours to file federal taxes.
+Alejandra’s mother doesn’t work enough hours to be required to file federal taxes.
 But the IRS has offered the tax credit to non-filers, too, who can apply on its website.
 Once Alejandra realized this, she quickly helped her mom submit an application.

 “It’s right there and so easy,” she said.

 Some joint filers are not eligible to receive stimulus money

 Yet in the process, Alejandra discovered her own hurdle.
 When she signed onto the IRS website to update her direct deposit, she received an error message that said she was not eligible for the Economic Impact Payment.
 A U.S. citizen, Alejandra files taxes jointly with her undocumented spouse.
 Filing taxes jointly as a married couple with one SSN and one ITIN disqualifies her — and potentially millions of joint filers nationwide — from receiving the economic stimulus.

 “This is so heartbreaking,” Alejandra said.
 (She is going by a pseudonym to protect her privacy.)

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27.
 The economic stimulus, or Economic Impact Payment, is only available to taxpayers with Social Security numbers (SSN).
 Non-U.S. citizens with an SSN who live and work here, including green card holders and workers using visas, such as H-1B and H-2A visas, are eligible to receive stimulus money.
 So are immigrants who are DACA recipients or have Temporary Protected Status (TPS).